v2sCollections/Constellation/README.md

 If you see this> ⛔ then you need to read and follow the directions.

+- ⛔It Is important that you read the following guide to fully understand everything clearly.
-- ⛔DO NOT use a pirated game.
+- ⛔**DO NOT** use a pirated game.
 It is against Nexus rules and is illegal and I will not provide any support.

 ## [Updating Collection](https://)[   ](https://)

-- **⛔**Updating the collection is as easy as clicking the "Update" button.
+- Updating the collection is as easy as clicking the "Update" button.
 When prompted to "**Remove mods from old revision**" make sure to click the"**Remove All**" button.
 - ⛔**DO NOT update** any of the mods in this collection individually in Vortex when a mod gets updated we will update the collection.
 - Notes will be in the changelog.

 ## [Launching Starfield](https://)

 - Make sure Steam is open.
-- Use Vortex to launch the game.
-(You cannot Launch from Steam)
+- ⛔Use Vortex to launch the game. **DO NOT** Launch through Steam.

 ![](https://s11.gifyu.com/images/SgO30.jpg)